tighten/onramp/next-steps.md

 4. ~Allow users to have "completed" skills, resources, and modules~
     1. ~^^ remember to start diving into tests here~
 5. ~Add tracks~

+## Necessary to launch the db-backed version
+- [ ] checkboxes need to work or be hidden
+- [ ] handle "bonus" material
+- [ ] write intro content on modules.index and modules.show
+- [ ] migrate all content from the master branch learn.en and learn.es files into the database seeders
+- [ ] decide: do we show the content to non-logged-in users?

 6. Add the idea of the "order" of modules within a track
 7. Investigate: where else do we need "order"
 8. Deal with the rigamarole of "mustverifyemail" for users
 9. Use consts, or a PHP enum, or something to cement the list of resource types
-10. Start building the UI for it
-    1. Finish putting real data in the modules show page
 11. Consider/decide: allow for marking a give module as "current"
 12. Upgrade to Laravel 6
-13. Ensure all content from the master branch learn.en and learn.es files make it into the eventual DB-backed version
 14. Audit all new pages on the mes-database-backed branch for final text, and then convert it all to __() language calls